Study authentic Russian history and language as you fall in love with the traditions of the world's largest country.

 What You'll Study

 You'll examine the grammar and composition of the language, making goals to improve your proficiency level and deepening your understanding of Russian culture and history.
-You'll take 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways or Curriculum for Liberal Education (CLE).
+You'll take 120 credit hours for a bachelor of arts degree, including Virginia Tech's Pathways.
 Our available courses include the following:

 - Russian Culture and Civilization